-The other long-term liability is measured by reference to its fair value at the date at which the liability was incurred and subsequently revalued at each reporting date.
+The other long-term liability is recorded at its fair value at the date at which the liability was incurred and subsequently revalued at each reporting date.
 Estimating fair value for this liability requires determining the most appropriate valuation model which is dependent on its underlying terms and conditions.
-This estimate also requires determining the time frame when certain sales targets are expected to be met and an appropriate discount rate and making assumptions about them.
+This estimate also requires determining the time frame when certain AGGRASTAT® sales targets are expected to be met and an appropriate discount rate and making assumptions about them.